Your pension plan at a glance

 Your UWaterloo pension

-A description of the retirement process, how your pension is determined and the pension options available.
+Visit the Retirement page for a description of the retirement age, the retirement process, how your pension is determined, and the pension options available.

 Government benefits and Registered Retirement Savings Plan (RRSPs)

-Effective January 1, 2014 flex contributions are no longer allowed.
+Effective January 1, 2014, flex contributions are no longer allowed.
 Existing flex contributions will remain on file until the member retires, terminates or dies, at which time they will be paid in accordance with the plan.
-The following outlines the provisions of the historical flexible plan provisions.
+Visit the Flexible pension provision web page for a summary of flex balances, options, the use it or lose it rule, and what you need to do or know.

 Payroll pension plan